Capability Based Planning: Kick-start, implement and grow in 10 steps

 7. Assess the expected impact of those initiatives on the analysis from step 5.
 Will an initiative, for instance, lower the IT cost or increase the maturity of a capability, and if so, by how much?

 8. Using this impact to prioritize these initiatives.
-Initially, use this as additional information in the existing investment decision-making process to avoid too much resistance.
+Initially, use this as additional information in the investment decision-making process to avoid too much resistance.
 Once stakeholders see that this approach contributes to better decision-making, this CBP-based information can become leading rather than merely supporting.

 9. Use these priorities to identify new or realign existing change initiatives and define capability roadmaps to close the gap between current and desired capability maturity.